GabrieleCireddu0/modular-cubesat-prototype/README.md

 # modular-cubesat-prototype
  A modular CubeSat prototype bridging software, electronics, and telecomms.
 Driven by a passion for aerospace and embedded systems.
+> 🚧 **Project Status: Work in Progress (WIP)**
+> This project is currently under active development.
+I am currently structuring the initial architecture and firmware modules before starting my classes at UniCa.

 ## Why a CubeSat?
 This project is driven by two main inspirations: